 If we were to put students first, we would ask students to join us in developing cross-curricular units that seamlessly integrate desired standards in pursuit of solving a community-based problem or presenting a meaningful project.
-This could be anything and everything from helping our students advocate to the school board their right to use electronics in class to analyzing the harmful effects of popular music videos on teenage body image.
+This could be anything and everything from helping our students advocate the school board their right to use electronics in class to analyze the harmful effects of popular music videos on teenage body image.
 Whatever it is, it has to matter to students and value their prior knowledge.

 4) We would spend more time building relationships between all members of our community

 Unfortunately, many of the staff at our school were raised in vastly different environments than our students.
-We may know what our students allow us to see of them in a school setting, but there are undoubtedly many more layers to each of their unique personalities.
+We may know what our students allow us to see them in a school setting, but there are undoubtedly many more layers to each of their unique personalities.

 People who go to work where they feel like they know the people they spend time with well enough to speak honestly and openly with them enjoy what they do.
 This leads to a healthier environment for all involved.

 5) We would make small class sizes a priority for all students, regardless of whether they’re in a class that requires a high-stakes test at its end or not

 Class size is often poorly understood because changes in class size don’t affect all classrooms in all schools the same way.

 Students from safe environments who know how to learn are motivated to learn, and already have background knowledge in the subject at hand are significantly more manageable in class.
 But even when you have all of those factors working in your favor, an increase in class size still portends a massive increase in work when it comes to parent communication, assessment, and tutoring – all tasks that fall outside of the school day, and therefore often slip the minds of those in this “debate” who don’t work in schools.